dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 Okay, so all this stuff now gets tabbed over one more spot, and even this brace over here gets tabbed one more spot.
 So now you can see, everything here is part of the run method, because it's nicely tabbed in.
 We can tell that, and all this stuff here is all part of the body of run, and all of it's encapsulated inside our Karel program.

-Student:[Inaudible]?
+Student: [Inaudible]?

-Instructor (Mehran Sahami):Why is there a space, you mean like down here?]
+Instructor (Mehran Sahami): Why is there a space, you mean like down here?]

-Student:Yeah.
+Student: Yeah.

 Instructor (Mehran Sahami):Just for readability.
 We don't actually need it.
 There doesn't need to be a space, but that's a good question.
 Oh, nice bank.
 I like that.
 Feel free to bank.
 If someone – you're on the rebound and I'll set you up for the rebound, just because you were the first one to do it.
 All right, so, and you might say, "Okay, now we've got our Karel program.
 We've got our run method.
 Are we ready for Karel?"